hypercore-protocol/cli/docs/guides/sharing-a-folder.md

 # Sharing a folder in a hyperdrive

-The command we'll be using is `sync`:

 ```
 hyp drive sync {source} [target]
 ```

+- **source** The path of the folder to share.
+- **target** Optional- the hyperdrive to sync the folder to.

-If no "target" is supplied, `hyp` will create a new hyperdrive for you.
+If no target is supplied, `hyp` will create a new hyperdrive for you.

-Run the following command on your target folder:

 ```
 hyp drive sync ./target-folder --no-live
 ```

-`hyp` will create a new hyperdrive and tell you the URL.
-The hyperdrive now contains your folder's files.
-Share the URL to share the hyperdrive data!
+The sync command will output the URL of your new hyperdrive, and it will now contain your folder's files.

 To update the hyperdrive again, run: